 Effective Investigation of Allegations of Torture and Ill-treatment

 In its 2018 Concluding Observations, the Committee expressed concern about the State Party’s failure to effectively investigate allegations of torture and ill-treatment against persons in detention.
-The Committee noted that the number amount of criminal convictions for torture is very low.
+The Committee noted that the number of criminal convictions for torture is very low.
 The Committee recommended that Belarus establish specialized units to address allegations of torture, ensure effective investigation of all allegations of torture, and suspend all suspected perpetrators from duty during the investigation.

 The General Prosecutor’s Office received thousands of complaints of torture and ill-treatment following protests in early August 2020.
 It created an Inter-Departmental Commission to investigate these allegations.
 Nonetheless, the office repeatedly refused to share information about the make-up of the commission or about its progress in addressing these allegations.